 Holidays

 All certified employees and classified employees are paid for four (4) annual holidays (Labor Day, Thanksgiving Day, Christmas Day, and New Year’s Day) as indicated in the school calendar.
 Employees who have a base contract of 188-215 days shall receive two (2) additional paid holidays (Martin Luther King Day and Memorial Day).
-Employees who have a base contract of more than 216 days shall receive three (4) additional paid holidays to include Martin Luther King Day, Memorial Day, Juneteenth and July 4th and a fifth on Presidential Election Day.
+Employees who have a base contract of more than 216 days shall receive three (4) additional paid holidays to include Martin Luther King Day, Memorial Day and July 4th and a fifth on Presidential Election Day.
 03.122/03.222

 Annual Leave